 The greatest tip for perfecting business casual lies with great sweaters and cardigans.
 These clothing pieces work well because they bring a relaxed element to your office looks without looking too underdressed.
 Most importantly, be conscious about the type of knitwear you want to go for.
 Opt for round neck cable knit sweaters for a clean, classic aesthetic that reads Americana and preppy but still sophisticated.
 For cardigans, shawl neck versions should be in every man’s wardrobe and not only for business casual attire.
 Ensure these cardigans fit well and are of good quality because they can be worn countlessly.
 On top of that, they’re super comfy.
 If you want something more relaxed, opt for grandpa-style cardigans which are minimal but still work well for your office looks.

-Business Casual Men
+Business Casual Attire for Men

 - When it comes to shirts, select a classically coloured button-down option or one with a with a pattern.